riederjan/aurelia-mongodb-stitch-authentication/README.md

 Replace the `mongodb-stitch-appid` variable with your own MongoDB Stitch Application ID from [http://stitch.mongodb.com/](http://stitch.mongodb.com/).

 ### Some example functions
-Now you have successfully installed the `aurelia-mongodb-stitch-authentication` plugin for an Aurelia Application.
-Now I will write down some of the functions with capital importance.
+Now you have successfully installed the `aurelia-mongodb-stitch-authentication` plugin for an Aurelia application.
+Written here are some of the important functions.
 For example, the login function can look like this:
 ```ts
 authenticate(){
   this.authService.login(this.authEmail, this.authPassword)